 Check your eligibility for a Bajaj Finserv Insta EMI Card today.
 You may already be eligible – find out by entering your mobile number and completing OTP verification.

-List of mobile phones available on EMI
+List of smart phones available on EMI

 Various mobile phones are available for purchase on EMI (Equated Monthly Installment) plans, making it easier for consumers to buy the latest devices without paying the full price upfront.
 Brands like Apple, Samsung, OnePlus, and Xiaomi offer their flagship and mid-range models through EMI options.
 This payment method is facilitated by financial services like credit card companies and financial institutions that partner with retailers to provide manageable payment terms, thus broadening access to newer technology for a larger audience.